leynos/lag-complexity/docs/lag-complexity-function-design.md

 crate to a broader audience, including product managers, technical leadership, and other stakeholders, a set of clear and compelling demonstrations will be developed.
-These demonstrations will translate the abstract concept of "cognitive load" into tangible, intuitive examples of improved system behavior.
+These demonstrations will translate the abstract concept of "cognitive load" into tangible, intuitive examples of improved system behaviour.

 ### Live "Complexity Meter" (WASM Demo)